-Priority Social Emotional Wellbeing Outcome Increase in students using self-regulation strategies Domain (s) Student Growth and Achievement, Learning Supports and Teaching and Leading Context/ Rationale/ Data Analysis The use of self-regulation strategies is a key component to three of our eight Sanctuary Commitments: Nonviolence, Emotional Intelligence and Social Learning.
+Priority Social Emotional Wellbeing Outcome Increase in students using self-regulation strategies Domain(s) Student Growth and Achievement, Learning Supports and Teaching and Leading Context/ Rationale/ Data Analysis The use of self-regulation strategies is a key component to three of our eight Sanctuary Commitments: Nonviolence, Emotional Intelligence and Social Learning.
 Based on staff feedback and reviewing intake data (collected from information provided by our students and parents/guardians), we see a great need for our students to increase their self-regulation strategies.
 Upon reviewing Critical Incident Reports, over the last year, a frequent recommendation is for students to increase their use of self-regulation strategies.
-Results Analysis: Our June 2022 Parent/Guardian survey indicated that 86% of respondents agreed or strongly agreed that their child had learned some self-regulation strategies that they are able to use when they are feeling frustrated or overwhelmed at school.
-This survey also revealed that 58% of parents/guardians agreed or strongly agreed that their child had learned some self-regulation strategies that they are able to use when they are feeling frustrated or overwhelmed at home.
-This shows that we have more work to do on helping our students build their skills so that they can transfer to the home environment.
-This feedback drove the addition of adding the goal of implementing a Social Emotional Learning class for our Grade 1-9 students to our Education Plan.
+Results Analysis: Our June 2023 Parent/Guardian survey indicated that 55% of parents/guardians who had a response to this question agreed or strongly agreed that their child had learned some self-regulation strategies that they are able to use when they are feeling frustrated or overwhelmed at home.
+This is a 3% decreased from 2022.
+This shows that we have more work to do on helping our students build skills that they can transfer to the home environment.
+For our percentage of students, parents and teachers who are satisfied that students model the characteristics of active citizenship, we maintained our results (slight increase from 68.6% to 70.4%).
+We did see a large increase in that percentage of students satisfied in this area, from 59.5%-71.4%.
+This highlights that our students are starting to see themselves as being able to able to model the positive skills they are learning.
+We want to continue to build their confidence and self-concept through helping them use their self-regulation skills to navigate the world around them.
 Strategies School staff will work with each student to develop a personalized Take 5 (list of 5 self-regulation strategies).
 School staff will work on developing non-verbal cues for students in order to support them in implementing their Take 5 strategies.
 Sharing of examples when a staff or student has used one of their Take 5 strategies successfully.
 School staff will role model appropriate self-regulation techniques.
 Regular communication between home and school to share what is working.
 Teaching Team participation in communication and meetings with our students entire support team.
 Increase access to support services (SLP, Behaviour Consultant, Psychologist).
 Implementation of a Social Emotional Learning program for Grades 1-9 All students will have access to smudging and will be taught the traditional practice by our Indigenous cultural advisor.
-Budgeting for Open Parachute Program (SEL Program).
+Professional development on executive functioning and emotional regulation.
+Budgeting for Open Parachute Program (SEL Program) and professional development on executive functioning as well as emotional regulation.

 Local Measures IPP goal achievement related to behavioral goals.
 Student and staff survey results Parent/guardian feedback on observations of self-regulation techniques being used in the home environment.
 Decrease in instances of students becoming dysregulated during the school day.
 Observation and documentation of students employing their Take 5 strategies on their own.
 Provincial Measures Growth in the percentage of students, parents and teachers in agreement that students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly at school.
 As measured by the Alberta Education survey.
 Growth in the percentage of students, parents and teachers who are satisfied that students model the characteristics of active citizenship.

-Unlimited Potential Community Services 2023 2024 Budget Highlights
+Unlimited Potential Community Services 2024 2025 Budget Highlights

-Revenue Summary 2023 2024 Budget Amount Budget Percentage
+Revenue Summary 2024 2025 Budget Amount Budget Percentage

-Alberta Government 2,228,023.76 82%
+Alberta Government 2,228,023.76 79%

-Alberta School Authorities 500,451.29 18%
+Alberta School Authorities 597,117.40 21%

-2,728,475.05 100%
+2,825,141.16 100%